HuberSleepLab/HuberSleepLab.github.io/DataIntro.md

 Basically, a circadian component regulates sleep drive based on time of day, and a **homeostatic** component increases sleep drive with increasing time awake.
 SWA is a marker for sleep pressure of the homeostatic component.
 Therefore:

-<u>Slow wave activity should be higher at the beginning of the night after 24h of wake.</u>
+- Slow wave activity should be higher at the beginning of the night after 24h of wake

 <p>&nbsp;</p>